Continuing Education in California: CE, QME, Radiology

 What is a QME?

-The Qualified Medical Evaluator (QME) is an appointed position trough the State of California.
-The organization that regulated QMEs is the DWC.
+The Qualified Medical Evaluator (QME) is an appointed position through the State of California.
+The organization that regulated QMEs is the Department of Workers' Compensation (DWC).
 Doctors interested in appointment as a QME must pass the QME Competency Examination.
 The QME exam is offered two times a year-- in March and September.
 Historically, the exam is administered by the DWC in both Northern and Southern California.
 Interested parties should contact the DWC to request a copy of the QME Competency Examination packet by calling 800.794.6900.

 What are the requirements to renew a QME?